 What are Peer Support Specialists?

-Peer Support Specialists or Peer Support Coaches are individuals in recovery from mental health conditions, substance use, and/or trauma.
+Peer Support Specialists or Peer Support Coaches are individuals in recovery from mental health conditions, substance use, trauma and/or co-occurring conditions.
 They use their experience to help others seeking wellness and recovery.
 Peer workers attend a training program to develop their skills in social-emotional support, advocacy, communication, and coaching.

 Their work with others includes: